giellatekno/oahpa/sms/00_readme.txt

 * book="kurss" (schoolbook in Finnish, Russian and Norwegian versions, see the Norwegian version here: http://omnibus.uni-freiburg.de/~mr5496/downl/Kurss_nob.pdf)
 * book="200" (~200 words)
 * book="100" (~100 words)
+(a third book=lookkamkerjj is not ready for oahpa yet and should be ignored for now)

-Also a "place name game" could be included in LEKSA (from src dictionary files: prop_sms2X.xml with the tag type="place")
+Also a "place name game" could perhaps be included in LEKSA (from src dictionary files: prop_sms2X.xml with the tag type="place")

 Semantic sets are the same as for the last version (defined in ~/meta-data):
 * HUMAN "Menneske"